kevdah/BTCKeys/README.md

 8. If you encounter an es6-promise module error, just do 'npm install es6-promise' or the module name and same if any of the modules are missing.
 9. Download XAMPP or use phpmyadmin (on your cpanel if you're hosting it online).
 10. Create a database user & database, and give it required permissions (create, update & delete records).
-11. Insert the transactions.sql inside your database.
+11. Insert the advanced_database.sql inside your database.
 12. Configure the config.js file.
 13. Open terminal/console, cd YOUR_LOCATION/steambot
 14. Write the following command and press enter: blockchain-wallet-service start --port 3000